gustavomonente/evennia-docs/docs/Docs-refactoring.md

+This is a whitepage for free discussion about the wiki docs and refactorings needed.

 Note that this is not a forum.
 To keep things clean, each opinion text should ideally present a clear argument or lay out a suggestion.
 Asking for clarification and any side-discussions should be held in chat or forum.